hcorrada/IntroDataSci/content/projects/final_project.md

 The project is listed as 10% of the course grade in the syllabus.
 However, if you do exceptionally well in the final project (at least 55 of 60 points), we will count your final project as 20% of the grade (all other grades are downgraded uniformly) if that results in a better final course grade.

+## Group Work

+Final projects can be prepared in groups of at most three members.
+On ELMS, each individual in a group will be asked to submit the link to the github page hosting their project, plus a statement about group composition and contributions.
+Further instructions will be available on the ELMS submission page.